Empire of Thessalonica: Submission to Nicaea

-In 1241, on the assurance of safe conduct, Theodore went to Nicaea, but there Vatatzes held him prisoner, and in the next year he embarked with his army for Europe and marched on Thessalonica.
+In 1241 an assurance of safe conduct induced Theodore to go to Nicaea, where Vatatzes imprisoned him.
+In the next year the Nicean army embarked for Europe and marched on Thessalonica.
 Vatatzes had to break off the campaign and return to Nicaea when he received news of a Mongol invasion of Asia Minor, but managed to browbeat John into submission: in exchange for renouncing his imperial title and recognizing Nicaean authority, John was allowed to remain as ruler of Thessalonica with the title of Despot.

-In 1244, John died and was succeeded by his younger brother Demetrios Angelos Doukas.
-Demetrios was a frivolous ruler who quickly made himself unpopular with his subjects.
-In 1246, Vatatzes once more crossed into Europe.
-In a three-month campaign he wrested much of Thrace as well as most of Macedonia from Bulgaria, which now became his vassal, while Michael II of Epirus also expanded his territory into western Macedonia.
+In 1244, John died and was succeeded by his younger brother Demetrios Angelos Doukas, a frivolous ruler who quickly made himself unpopular with his subjects.
+Michael II of Epirus expanded his territory into western Macedonia in 1246, while Vatatzes returned to Europe and wrested much of Thrace as well as most of Macedonia from Bulgaria, which became his vassal.
 After this remarkable success, Vatatzes turned on Thessalonica, where leading citizens were already conspiring to overthrow Demetrios and deliver the city to him.
 When Vatatzes appeared before the city, Demetrios refused to come out and pay homage to his suzerain, but Nicaean supporters inside the city opened a gate and let the Nicaean army in.
 Thessalonica was incorporated into the Nicaean state, with Andronikos Palaiologos as its governor, while Demetrios was sent to a comfortable exile in estates granted to him in Asia Minor.
 Conversely his father was exiled to Vodena.

 Aftermath

 Despite the end of the Thessalonian state, Michael II of Epirus now took up the mantle of his family's claims.
 Michael tried to capture Thessalonica and re-establish a strong western Greek state able to challenge Nicaea for supremacy and the Byzantine imperial inheritance.
-A first assault in 1251–53, encouraged by the old Theodore Komnenos Doukas, failed, and Michael was forced to come to terms.
+A first assault in 1251–53, encouraged by the old Theodore Komnenos Doukas, failed and forced Michael to come to terms.
 This did not long deter Michael, who after 1257 sought alliances with other powers against the growing menace of Nicaea, including the Latin Principality of Achaea and Manfred of Sicily.
-Michael's ambitions were shattered however at the Battle of Pelagonia in 1259.
-In the aftermath of Pelagonia, even Epirus and Thessaly were for a short time occupied by the Nicaeans.
+Michael's ambitions were shattered at the 1259 Battle of Pelagonia, in whose aftermath even Epirus and Thessaly were briefly occupied by the Nicaeans.
 More importantly, the victory opened the way for the Nicaean recapture of Constantinople on 15 August 1261, and the restoration of the Byzantine Empire under the Palaiologos dynasty.